Fees and Payment

 ♥ Will delay payment of claims, and invariably requires appeals, making you ineligible for a prompt-pay discount package fee unless you elect to Self-Pay (see 1. above).

-♥ Insurance payments all go to your midwife unless you have overpaid your portion.
+♥ Insurance payments all go to your midwife unless you have overpaid your portion, then you can get a refund.

 ♥ Gives you the option of paying only your Estimated Patient Responsibility by 35 weeks, which disqualifies you for the package fee but reduces your up-front costs.